Major

 The major is open to all qualified students in the College of Arts and Sciences who have demonstrated competence in a foreign language appropriate to their work in the program through the 2000 level, or its equivalent.
 Students are required to take 30 hours of credit in courses approved by the student’s advisor with passing grades, and at least a 2.0 average, distributed over the following fields of study: · MSP 3501 Exploring the Middle Ages (3 hours) by the spring of the junior year, or the equivalent.

 Of the remaining 27 hours of coursework, at least 15 hours (or five classes) must be at the 3000 or above level (of which at least one must be at the 4000 level or above).
 Course selection must reflect a multidisciplinary approach to Medieval Studies.
-Student coursework must thus include representation of at least four of the ten departments of the College of Arts & Sciences that include MSP affiliated faculty.
+Student coursework must thus include representation of at least four of the thirteen departments of the College of Arts & Sciences that offer MSP-approved coursework.

 These departments are: